 Alongside Fortner is Caleb Burress (vocals/acoustic guitar), Chance Kuehn (electric guitar/mandolin), Jeff Mendenhall (fiddle), Rick Shore (drums) and Zack Edwards (bass).
 Each member is a resident of Haywood County, each as passionate and determined to spread the serene sounds of a landscape that mesmerizes its inhabitants.

-At the center of the group is Burress, a beloved singer amid the regional music scene.
+At the center of the group is Burress, 29, a well-known singer in the regional music scene.
 He has the look and swagger of someone destined for greatness, a notion that seems closer and closer as the years wear on.
-His family has been in Western North Carolina for generations.
-He aims to bridge the connection between his ancestors and himself through the vocals he pushes through the microphone with every ounce of his soul.
+His ancestors have been in Western North Carolina for generations.
+He aims to bridge the connection between his ancestors and himself through the vocals he pushes through the microphone.

-CB: We want to make music that sounds the way your grandmothers cooking taste, comfort music, something that is comfortable and embracing.
+CB: We want to make music that sounds the way your grandmother’s cooking tastes, comfort music, something that is comfortable and embracing.

 CB: Soldier’s Heart is an Antebellum (Civil War era) term for posttraumatic stress disorder or shell shock.
 It’s a tender way to talk about something awful.
 It kind of ties us to the past, and we are aware of our roots.
 It’s love and war, happy and sad, melancholic.
 The last shot fired in the war of Southern independence was shot in this area (Sulphur Springs in Waynesville).
 My dad still has my great-great-grandfather’s drum he beat for the 62nd North Carolina.
 He was captured at Cumberland Gap, spent two years at a prison camp on the south side of Chicago, came back, cut both sides of the drum, nailed some tin to it and made it a grain measurer.
 The hoop is still up at my father’s house.

 SMN: Why is this project different from past musical endeavors of yours?